nicanorflavier/ipnet/README.md

 # IPnet

 IPnet is a command-line tool for IP subnet calculation and displaying network information.
+Whether you need an IP calculator this tool will do the job easily.

 ## Features